Homemade Granola with Toasted Coconut

 Instructions

-• Pour the granola onto the prepared cookie sheet and lightly press into a thin even layer.
+• Pour the granola mixture onto the prepared cookie sheet and lightly press into a thin even layer.
 Place on the center rack of the oven and cook for 10 minutes.

 • If you've tried this recipe, come back and let us know how it was in the comments or ratings!